Lassana Diarra: Lokomotiv Moscow

 After Anzhi made their whole squad available for transfer due to cost-cutting, there was talk of a number of clubs interested in Diarra's services; Monaco and Paris Saint-Germain were thought to be interested in taking him back to France.
 However, he eventually signed a four-year contract with Lokomotiv Moscow on 20 August 2013, taking the number 85 shirt.
 He became the second most expensive transfer in Lokomotiv's history behind only Mbark Boussoufa, who was signed by the club from Anzhi Makhachkala in the summer of 2013 for €15m.
 Despite being sent off twice in his first matches for his new club against Zenit Saint Petersburg and Tom Tomsk respectively, Diarra quickly established himself in starting eleven, claiming one of two usual holding midfielder's posts alongside Dmitri Tarasov.
 In his first months at Lokomotiv, Diarra provided so many solid performances that someone even claimed that he was the strongest player in the history of the Russian Premier League.
 His growing influence in the team became acknowledged: in November and December 2013, he topped the monthly poll among Lokomotiv fans in social networks and received the Player of the Month award twice in a row.
 After the winter break, Diarra played only five out of eleven matches and his performances were a lot below the usual level.

 Things turned sour for Diarra at Lokomotiv in the summer of 2014, when he fell out with head coach Leonid Kuchuk.
-Matters came to a head when the club wanted to reduce Diarra's salary but he refused and even refused to turn up for training.
-Lokomotiv dismissed Diarra in August 2014 on the grounds of his refusal to show up for training, with his contract set to expire only in 2017.
-It even sought damages from Diarra for breach of contract and managed to get FIFA to ban him from playing professionally for another club as long as his contractual dispute with it was not settled.
-Kuchuk was eventually sacked by the club in September 2014.
+The club alleged that Diarra then refused to participate in training.
+Diarra claimed that Lokomotiv wanted to reduce his salary and tried to force him to accept a pay cut.
+In August 2014, Lokomotiv terminated Diarra's employment at the club for breach of contract on the grounds that he had refused to show up for training.
+At the time, his contract still had three years left before expiring in 2017.
+The club then sought damages from Diarra for the breach of contract at FIFA's Dispute and Resolution Chamber (DRC), who found in favour of Lokomotiv and determined that the player owed €10.5 million to his former club.
+This ruling effectively banned Diarra from playing professionally for another club as long as his contractual dispute with Lokomotiv was not settled.
+Kuchuk was sacked as head coach by the club in September 2014.